facelessuser/pymdown-extensions/docs/extensions/tasklist.md

 }
 ```

 If custom checkbox icons are desired, custom styles can be used to give a unique look to the checkmarks.
-Below is a
-very simple example that creates a light gray square with rounded corners and displays a green Unicode check mark when
-the control is checked.
+Below is a very simple CSS example that creates a light gray square with rounded corners and displays a green Unicode check mark when the control is checked.
 This can be adapted to use webfonts, images, etc.

-!!! note "Note"
-    It can be noted that the `task-list-control` class is forced to inline in this example, but that is only because
-    the MkDocs theme used for this document set labels to blocks.
-Normally this would not be needed.

 ```css
 .markdown-body .task-list-item {